PeiwenSun2000/Region-Attention-Networks-for-Pose-and-Occlusion-Robust-Facial-Expression-Recognition/README.md

 - [ ]  Implemetation on Affectnet and RAF-DB

 - [ ]  Swich the Backbone.
-[VGG16 is the caffe model from vggface officially published by vgg to pytorch de-training (with soft label)]
+[VGG16 is the caffe model from vggface officially published by vgg to pytorch (with soft label)]